 With news of the second wave of COVID-19 underway, it’s tough to know exactly how the upcoming holidays will look.
-But one thing’s for certain: your Thanksgiving and winter holiday celebrations are likely to feel a little different than last year’s.
+But one thing’s for certain: your holiday celebrations are likely to feel a little different than last year’s.

 Of course, COVID-19 doesn’t have to stop your family from having a fun and fulfilling holiday.
 But balancing holiday festivities with social distancing can be stressful.
 That’s especially true if you and your loved ones have different ideas about how to spend the season.